Diving into Video Sharing

 My example is the “implications for teaching” in a nut shell – YouTube is an incredibly useful tool for taking a concept that is abstract to someone and making it much more concrete.
 This would also be useful teaching English as an Additional Language (EAL) learners and learners with disabilities.
 It would also appeal to learners with a visual learning style.

-The Ladybug Foundation.
+Another way to use a popular video sharing site is to add a more personal “face” to research.
+For example, last year I participated in a pilot project for The Ladybug Foundation.
 They were developing learning tools for the Manitoba Social Studies curriculum and had several classrooms around Winnipeg pilot the program before full implementation.
 My Grade One students were fascinated by Hannah Taylor (founder) who was the same age as them when she first started to become passionate about the homeless.
 I wish I had thought to utilize YouTube for videos about Hannah and her work.
 We also could have used it to search for other related videos on homelessness and other groups working on this social issue in other cities.
 I think it would have added more depth to their learning.
 An excellent culminating activity for our learning would have been to create a video that documented our learning and the social action project they undertook to support The Ladybug Foundation.
 This video could have been shared through YouTube and the students could (potentially) have received feedback from around the world.

 Libraries can also utilize video sharing sites for library promotion.
 Libraries need to strive to include technology or possibly stand to lose future generations.

-YouTube and Libraries: It could be a beautiful relationship, includes many excellent ideas for library usage of YouTube, including using it as a storehouse for video collections, using it as a vehicle for introducing new resources, and for patrons to access tutorials.
+The assigned article from the Association of College and Research Libraries (ACRL), YouTube and Libraries: It could be a beautiful relationship, includes many excellent ideas for library usage of YouTube, including using it as a storehouse for video collections, using it as a vehicle for introducing new resources, and for patrons to access tutorials.

 In my video sharing learning exploration I came across a study conducted in Australia that was very interesting to me.
 Hoban, McDonald, and Ferry studied the effects of preservice teachers creating a “slowmation” (slow motion animation) to demonstrate a Science concept.
 It was felt that Science was being undertaught in the schools due to teachers’ low comfort level with the topics.
 As part of a university Science instruction course, the students created a slowmation to demonstrate a concept.
 The slowmations were posted on TeacherTube to receive feedback from their peers, primarily to clarify any misconceptions.
 Hoban et al documented the improvement of the preservice teachers’ knowledge and found that 66% experienced a major increase in Science knowledge and an additional 31% experienced a minor increase in Science knowledge.
 Hoban et al felt that TeacherTube “provides a vehicle for preservice teachers all over the world to share the content of their assignments” (p.
 7).